Fallopian Tube Cancer

 What is fallopian tube cancer?

-Fallopian tube cancer is the rarest cancer to affect the female reproductive system (gynecological cancer).
-Fewer than 1% of gynecological cancers start in the fallopian tubes.
+For years, medical experts thought of fallopian tube cancer as the rarest cancer that affects the female reproductive system (gynecological cancers).
+As few as 1% of gynecological cancers start in the cells lining your fallopian tubes.

 Symptoms and Causes